History of New Orleans: Late 19th century: Reconstruction and conflict

 New Orleans annexed the city of Algiers, Louisiana, across the Mississippi River, in 1870.
 The city also continued to expand upriver, annexing the town of Carrollton, Louisiana in 1874.

-On September 14, 1874 armed forces led by the White League defeated the integrated Republican metropolitan police and their allies in pitched battle in the French Quarter and along Canal Street.
+On September 14, 1874, armed forces led by the White League defeated the integrated Republican metropolitan police and their allies in pitched battle in the French Quarter and along Canal Street.
 The White League forced the temporary flight of the William P. Kellogg government, installing John McEnery as Governor of Louisiana.
 Kellogg and the Republican administration were reinstated in power 3 days later by United States troops.
 Early 20th century segregationists would celebrate the short-lived triumph of the White League as a victory for "white supremacy" and dubbed the conflict "The Battle of Liberty Place".
 A monument commemorating the event was built near the foot of Canal Street, to the side of the Aquarium near the trolley tracks.
 This monument was removed on April 24, 2017.
-The removal fell on the same day that three states—Alabama, Mississippi, and Georgia—observed what's known as Confederate Memorial Day.
+The removal fell on the same day that three states—Alabama, Mississippi, and Georgia—observed what is known as Confederate Memorial Day.

 U.S. troops also blocked the White League Democrats in January 1875, after they had wrested from the Republicans the organization of the state legislature.
 Nevertheless, the revolution of 1874 is generally regarded as the independence day of Reconstruction, although not until President Hayes withdrew the troops in 1877 and the Packard government fell did the Democrats actually hold control of the state and city.
 The financial condition of the city when the whites gained control was very bad.
 The tax-rate had risen in 1873 to 3%.
 The city defaulted in 1874.
 On the interest of its bonded debt, it later refunded this ($22,000,000 in 1875) at a lower rate, to decrease the annual charge from $1,416,000 to $307,500.

 The New Orleans Mint was reopened in 1879, minting mainly silver coinage, including the famed Morgan silver dollar from 1879 to 1904.

 The city suffered flooding in 1882.

 The city hosted the 1884 World's Fair, called the World Cotton Centennial.
 A financial failure, the event is notable as the beginnings of the city's tourist economy.

 An electric lighting system was introduced to the city in 1886; limited use of electric lights in a few areas of town had preceded this by a few years.